rage75/docker-rest-api/README.md

-# Spring Boot PostgreSQL Base Project
+# Dcoker Compose For Spring Boot Rest API with PostgreSQL

 This application was developed to demonstrate Spring Boot with PostgreSQL with simple API.